-The Ion PGM™ System enables rapid sequencing with 400 or 200 bp sequencing.
-Runs are completed in just 3.7 hours and 7.3 hours for the Ion 314™ Chip and Ion 318™ Chip, respectively.
+The Ion S5™ System enables rapid sequencing with 400 or 200 bp sequencing in just 4 hours or 2.5 hours, respectively, on either the Ion 520™ Chip or the Ion 530™ Chip.

 Primary data analysis is performed using Torrent Suite™ Software.
 The Ridom™ SeqSphere+ software package provides a follow-on solution for bacterial typing.

 Multilocus sequence typing of total-genome-sequenced bacteria.
 J Clin Microbiol 50(4):1355–1361.
 Larsen MV, Cosentino S, Rasmussen S, et al. (2012)

 Ion torrent personal genome machine sequencing for genomic typing of Neisseria meningitidis for rapid determination of multiple layers of typing information.
 J Clin Microbiol 50(6):1889–1894.
 Vogel U, Szczepanowski R, Claus H, et al. (2012)

 J Bacteriol 194(10):2759–2760.
 Amaral GR, Silva BS, Santos EO, et al. (2012)

 Genome sequences for six Rhodanobacter strains, isolated from soils and the terrestrial subsurface, with variable denitrification capabilities.
 J Bacteriol 194(16):4461–4462.
 Kostka JE, Green SJ, Rishishwar L, et al. (2012)